Sunscreens: Protect Your Skin

 An ounce should cover the whole body.
 But you might need to adjust the amount depending

-on your body size.
+on your body size and body hair.

 Apply the sunscreen to dry skin about 15 to 30 minutes before going outdoors.
 This